kartoza/rir-dashboard/sphinx/source/pages/using/platform_tour.md

 8.  **Geography Level Panel**: This panel allows you to view the area of interest at a country, region, and district geography level.
 <br>![Geography level panel](../../img/geography-level-panel.png "Geography level panel")<br><br>

-9. **Graphical Representation**: This pie chart illustrates the severities of the selected indicators for the whole geographical area or instant.
+9. **Graphical Representation**: This pie chart illustrates the severities of the selected indicators for the whole geographical area or instantce.
 This chart gives you the cumulative total of each severity out of the total number of regions or districts (depending on your settings in the geography level panel).
 To find out how many regions or districts fall within a specific severity level, "run" your mouse over that area of the pie chart.
 <br>![Graphical representation](../../img/graphical-representation.png "Graphical representation")<br><br>

 10. **Timelapse Bar**: The 'Timelapse Bar' will show you the severity of the selected indicators over some time.
 As the map and the 'Info Panel' change, the corresponding date for that data will be displayed within the bar.
 To initiate the time-lapse, "click" on the "play" button.